Trip Duration

 Ground and FlightDestination

-Nar Phu Valley and Kang La Pass TrekMax.
+Nar Phu Valley And Kang La Pass TrekMax.
 Altitude

 5322mNature of Trip